Raizagomes/mediawiki-extension-BlockAI/README.md

 your wiki with requests to expensive pages like Special:RecentChanges and Special:RecentChangesLinked.

 The extension evaluates only requests coming from anonymous users and ignores logged-in users completely.
-Every request is evaluated against a set of eval-rules and decision is made based on the request evaluation results.
+Every request is evaluated against a set of eval-rules, and decision is made based on the request evaluation results.

 ## Installation